Under active development — things may change.

 14}

 The key in blockComponents must match the block's config slug.
 For Hero 1, the config has slug: 'hero1Config', so you use hero1Config as the key.
-When Payload stores page data, it saves this slug as the blockType property on each block — that is how block.blockType maps to the right component.
+Payload saves this slug as blockType in the stored page data — that is how the renderer knows which component to use.

-As you add more blocks, you add more entries to blockComponents.
+As you add more blocks, add more entries to blockComponents.
 That is all there is to it.

 Step 4: Generate TypeScript Types